linuxacademy/content-comptia-casp/docs/risk-management/exam_objectives.md

 	- Recoverability
 	- ROI
 	- TCO
-- Use judgement to problem-solve especially when risks must be tolerated due to restraints or practicality
+- Use judgement to problem-solve, especially when risks must be tolerated due to restraints or practicality

 SOURCE: